 Topics include: Later Life, Overcoming Fear and Anxiety, Sleep, Exercise, Mindfulness, Stress – all published by the Mental Health Foundation

 We were delighted to enter a team in the fifth Relay Marathon organised by Romsey Rotary Club.
 90 teams took part this year and with another warm, sunny morning times we enjoyed cheering all the runners round the track and seeing lots of friends running for a whole range of local charities.
 Our team completed in a time of 3 hours 37 minutes 57 seconds – thank you to you all again.
+A total of £1020 was raised to be shared equally between Triangulate and Romsey Abbey.

 The Chamber hosted their first Business Fair in the Crosfield Hall as an opportunity for businesses who do not have a shop window in the town centre to meet the public and other businesses.
 We were delighted to have lots of positive conversations and to be able to give out lots of information booklets